-What will Shahid-Mira wear to Deep-Veer's wedding?
+What will Shahid-Mira wear to DeepVeer's reception?

 Who are invited?

-What's the menu?
+What's on the menu?

-Deepika Padukone and Ranveer Singh may have zoomed off to Italy to keep their wedding a strictly private affair, but the nation wants to know e-v-e-r-y single thing.
+Deepika Padukone and Ranveer Singh are now patni-pati in ceremonies so private that they left their fans fuming till the first pictures arrived on Thursday evening.

+One Modi maha-mantri, no less, mocked the interminable wait for photographic evidence of the shaadi.

+The action now shifts from picturesque Lake Como to bustling Mumbai for the reception DeepVeer will host for the cinematic fraternity.

-Here is Sukanya Verma's imagined guest list of celebrities and what they are likely to wear at the grand reception in Mumbai.
+Here is Sukanya Verma's imagined guest list and what they are likely to wear at the grand reception in Mumbai.

 Shah Rukh Khan